 Type of transcripts you must submit depend on your situation:

-Students who have earned their GED should submit unofficial transcripts for the time that they attended high school, along with official or unofficial GED test scores.
-GED score reports may be requested via the GED website.
+Students who have earned their GED should submit transcripts for the time that they attended high school, along with GED test scores.
+GED score reports may be requested via the GED Testing Service website.

-Homeschooled students should submit unofficial transcripts from an accredited curriculum and/or (as applicable) official or unofficial GED test scores.
+Homeschooled students should submit transcripts from an accredited curriculum and official GED test scores, as applicable.
 See the For Homeschooled Applicants page for more information.

-International students must submit unofficial copies of their academic records.
+International students must submit transcripts of their academic records.
 See the For International Applicants page for more information.